senzing-garage/docker-compose-demo/docs/docker-compose-rabbitmq-mysql/README.md

 ## Overview

-This repository illustrates a reference implementation of Senzing using PostgreSQL as the underlying database.
+This repository illustrates a reference implementation of Senzing using RabbitMQ as the queue and
+MySQL as the underlying database.

 The instructions show how to set up a system that: